wp-plugins/seatid-social-solutions/Readme.txt

 == Description ==

-> SeatID Social Solutions supports online consumers’ selection process by showing them someone they know, or at least someone from their social circles, that has already made a purchase from your brand.
+> SeatID Social Solutions supports online consumers selection process by showing them someone they know, or at least someone from their social circles, that has already made a purchase from your brand.

 Smart marketers know that social proof is the marketing tactic for easing the minds of worried customers.
 With the power of the internet at their fingertips, customers can know an immense amount of information about your business before ever speaking with a salesperson.